 Perhaps the most underlying theme of the 21st Century is Connectivity.
-From our personal lives to business to education the fact that we can instantly connect with someone across the world has reshaped how we live, learn and do business.
+From our personal lives to business to education, the fact that we can instantly connect with someone across the world has reshaped how we live, learn, communicate and do business.

 While the goals of the state broadband efforts are bold, we have our challenges.
-Currently 2 in 5 rural Coloradans don’t have access to basic broadband and the demands from education, healthcare, public safety and economic development are straining existing networks.
-The broadband program within the Governor’s Office of Information Technology is dedicated to working towards collaborative solutions to these problems that bring the public and private sectors together in a creative partnership.
+Approximately 150,000 households in Colorado still don’t have access to basic broadband and the demands from education, healthcare, public safety and economic development are straining existing networks.
+The Colorado Broadband Office is dedicated to working towards collaborative solutions to these problems that bring the public and private sectors together in a creative partnership.

 Below are some examples of how broadband is impacting our daily lives.